 - CMIT will provide reasonable accommodation to meet the needs of a learner who has a disability.
 In the context of assessment, reasonable accommodation is the term for the adaptation of assessment as necessary to cater for the needs of learners whose personal situation means that the assessment would otherwise be unfair, for example, learners with a disability, and/or other learners covered by equality legislation.
 Contact us for more details.

 - Complaints regarding any aspect of inequality should be made in writing to the Student Services Director.

 - As some students already have degrees, diplomas or certificates in areas related to courses, it is possible to apply for exemption from modules of certain courses whose content has already been covered by existing qualifications.
 It is not possible to obtain exemptions based on work experience only.
 Contact the college for full details.

-- We have a strong commitment to the environment and continue to increase our responsibility in this area including the following:- 100% of printing is done on recycled or FSC certified paper.
+- We have a strong commitment to the environment and continue to increase our responsibility in this area including the following:

 - Assessments must be made by submitted within specified deadlines.
 Failure to do so may result in the award not being awarded to the student.

 - Students may be requested to re-submit their assessments if their work does not meet the required standard.
 This may impact on the learner’s ability to complete the course within the specified time-frame.
 Where learners fail to meet the assessment criteria, following more than 2 re-submissions of their work, this may result in a ‘Fail’ grade.